5 Mar 2021

 Catherine is our Head Gardener and has been at Moor Hall since the beginning.
 We asked Catherine to tell us about some of the produce she grows here, and the organic farming methods used.

-We run the garden using organic methods largely based on ‘no dig’ – meaning we don’t dig the the beds which improves soil health and and helps to reduce weeds.
+We run the garden using organic methods largely based on ‘no dig’ – meaning we don’t dig the beds which improves soil health and helps to reduce weeds.
 Over the winter months, we mulch the beds with organic matter, this blocks out light to suppress weeds, then breaks down to enrich the soil, and healthy soil makes healthy plants.
 We make our own compost using kitchen waste as well as grass clippings and other garden waste, and this yields around two tonnes every 6-10 weeks depending on the season.
 No chemicals are applied to the crops, instead, we use biological control, such as ladybird and lace wing larvae to reduce greenfly in the glasshouses, and we net carrots and brassicas to keep off root fly and cabbage white butterflies.

 Produce-wise we tend to focus on baby vegetables, this gives us a fast turn around and makes best use of the space.
 We are fully self-sufficient in micro herbs all year round, and during the summer months, we can keep the kitchen supplied with edible flowers, for instance, violas, calendula, cornflowers and borage, as well as garnishes such as oxalis, sorrel, nasturtium, landcress and salad burnet to name a few.